 On July 1, 2019, patient recruitment was closed with the final cohort enrolling only two patients rather than the expected three patients due to slow enrolment.
 A total of fourteen (14) patients have been dosed across 6 dose levels: 0.59 μg/kg, 0.78 μg/kg, 1.5 μg/kg, 3.0 μg/kg, 6.0 μg/kg and 9.0 μg/kg.
-Of fourteen patients assessed for tumour response, six (6) patients have had a confirmed partial response (as defined by RECIST v1.1) following treatment of L-DOS47 in combination with pemetrexed/carboplatin, remaining progression-free ranging from 5.9 to 12.4 months.
-One additional patient had stable disease and remained progression-free for 13.3 months.
+Of twelve patients evaluable for tumour response following treatment of L-DOS47 in combination with pemetrexed/carboplatin, five (5) patients had a confirmed partial response and 4 patients experienced stable disease (as defined by RECIST v1.1), including one patient who had stable disease and remained progression-free for 13.3 months.
+An abstract has been submitted to the upcoming ASCO 2020 conference.